Natavision Logo

 » What if a team performed 1% better or worse at a meet?

-This simulation improves (or worsens) all swim times and diving scores for the selected teams by 1% and re-scores the meet.
+This simulation improves (or worsens) all finishing times, diving scores, and field event marks for the selected teams by 1% and re-scores the meet.
 This can answer questions like "had the team performed 1% better, could we have gotten 3rd place?"
 Since this what-if scenario can be applied multiple times, you can easily look at 2% and 3% improvements.

 » What if a team swam all of its races as non-exhibition?